Acupuncture

 Information for patients from the Acupuncture Steering Group

-Acupuncture is one of several types of treatment that your physiotherapist may be able to offer you.
-Those physiotherapists who practise acupuncture use it alongside other treatments such as exercise and joint movement as part of your rehabilitation.
+Acupuncture is one of several types of treatment that your therapist may be able to offer you.
+Those therapists who practise acupuncture use it alongside other treatments, such as exercise and joint movement, as part of your rehabilitation.

 What is acupuncture?

-Acupuncture is now widely accepted within western medicine, where research has demonstrated that inserting needles into the body changes the way the brain processes signals of pain, making them less severe.
+Acupuncture is now widely accepted within Western medicine, where research has shown that inserting needles into the body changes the way the brain processes signals of pain, making them less severe.
 It also stimulates the release of the body’s own painkilling hormones.

 What does acupuncture involve?

-Sterile, single use needles are used.
+Sterile single use needles are used.
 These are fine (a lot finer than an injection needle) and are inserted quickly through your skin, into your tissues.
-Acupuncture needling should not be painful although some people do report a pinprick or scratch like sensation.
+Acupuncture needling should not be painful, although some people do report a pinprick or scratch like feeling.

-Once the needles are in place your physiotherapist may gently manually stimulate the needle.
+Once the needles are in place, your therapist may gently manually stimulate the needle.
 This may be repeated.

 Needles can also be stimulated using electrical impulses, called electro-acupuncture.
-The needles are attached to a battery-operated machine which causes a tingling sensation to be felt at the site of the needle.
+The needles are attached to a battery-operated machine, which causes a tingling feeling that is felt at the site of the needle.

 How many needles will be used?